The bible explains the character of God as pure and perfect

 When Satan sinned creation was spoiled, and

-the Law sin was in the world, but sin is not imputed when there is no law.
+the Law sin was in the world, but sin is not imputed when there is no law.14 Nevertheless death

 reigned from Adam until Moses, even over those who had not sinned in the

-likeness of the offence of Adam, who is a type of Him who was to come.15 But the free gift
+likeness of the offense of Adam, who is a type of Him who was to come.15 But the free gift

 is not like the transgression.
 For if by the transgression of the one the many